the product is esd sensitive and is sold without casing.

 speaker is a dual input speaker module allowing you to to hear what your patch sounds like.

-this is the volume control for the speaker module and for the output. it is reversed so turn it counterclockwise to turn the volume up and clockwise to turn it down. note: when using the speaker or the output always be careful with your ears and equipment.
+this is the volume control for the speaker module and for the output. turn it clockwise to turn the volume up and counterclockwise to turn it down. the control is reversed on the first production units. in that case treat it the opposite way. note: when using the speaker or the output always be careful with your ears and equipment.

-the keyboard is a versatile 4 track polyrhythmic seqeuncer with both midi and pocket operator sync outputs. for details on the keyboard module please take a look at this guide
+the keyboard is a versatile 4 track polyrhythmic sequencer with midi out and pocket operator sync out. for details on the keyboard module please take a look at this guide